carbon-language/carbon-lang/testing/file_test/README.md

     streams.
 Adding this causes the test's own stderr and stdout to be captured and added as well.

-    This should be avoided because weare partly ensuring that streams are an API, but is helpful when wrapping Clang, where stderr is used directly.
+    This should be avoided because we are partly ensuring that streams are an API, but is helpful when wrapping Clang, where stderr is used directly.

     SET-CAPTURE-CONSOLE-OUTPUT can be specified at most once.